plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 ## Example 5: Multiline auto-identification
 When a buffer is opened, font-lock considers the whole buffer, and so any multiline regexp matchers you have will be correctly fontified.

-<small>Just remember that `.` in regexp does not match newline characters, so you may have to do something like `[.\n]` instead.</small>
+{% include attention.html content="Just remember that `.` in regexp does not match newline characters, so you may have to do something like `[.\n]` instead." %}

 However, when the buffer is modified, font-lock tends to only consider the current line.
 You can see this visually with Lindydancer’s [highlight-refontification-mode](https://github.com/Lindydancer/highlight-refontification).

-<small>Also notice that if you stop editing for a while, font-lock takes the opportunity to refontify a larger section of the buffer.</small>
+{% include note.html content="Also notice that if you stop editing for a while, font-lock takes the opportunity to refontify a larger section of the buffer." %}

 Therefore, with the default behaviour, your multiline constructs will not update in realtime.